quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 But with stress testing, _implementation errors_ is very easy to detect, because the **likelihood** of two solutions having the same _implementation errors_ is **not high**.
 If the result of these solutions are not matched, we should not only suspect the errors in one solution, but in both solutions.
-And if after fixing the implementation errors (in both solutions), the output of the solutions are still not matched, then we can conclude that the mathematical model is incorrect, with a concrete counter example.
+And after fixing the implementation errors (in both solutions), if the output of the solutions are still not matched, then we can conclude that the mathematical model is incorrect, with a concrete counter example.
 From there, we should find the error in the proof, or try to find another solution.
 If two solutions are not enough to guarantee the correctness, remember that Polygon allows stress testing with multiple solutions!

-In this section, we are going to test the correctness of the model solution with stress testing.
-So to do that, we are going to add another solution, as well as create a test generator.
+So to do stress testing, we are going to add another solution, as well as create a test generator.

 ### What solution are we going to test against?